rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/patch-update-a-configuration-v2-project-id-configurations-configuration-id.rst

-This table shows the body parameters for the request:
+The following table shows the body parameters for the request.

 +--------------------------+-------------------------+-------------------------+
 |Name                      |Type                     |Description              |